amoe/allen-moronuki/allen_moronuki_notes.md

 package.yaml is something that can be used to generify things?

+Map from Data.Map is introduced.
+It's a key-value pairing.
+The key must be orderable (otherwise it can't be inserted into the tree).
+This is somewhat interesting that it doensn't need to have a hash function.
+550. They don't specify what balanced means, which is a problem in my view.

 # 2020-02-28

 Just realized that the extraneous warnings that I was seeing are probably